What are Pennsylvania’s Child Car Seat Laws?

 Children ages 8 to 12 should ride in booster seats until they have grown enough to wear a seat belt properly.
 The belt should fit snugly across the child’s upper thighs and should not be placed over his or her stomach.
 In addition, the shoulder belt should lie flat across the chest and shoulders and should not go across the child’s face.
 Children at this age still are safest riding in the back seat.

-If you or a member of your family have been injured in an accident, it’s important that you seek legal counsel.
-With assistance from a qualified personal injury attorney, you give yourself the best chance of receiving the compensation you deserve.
+If you or a member of your family contracted COVID-19 on the job, it’s important that you seek legal counsel.
+With assistance from a qualified Workers’ Compensation Attorney, you give yourself the best chance of receiving the compensation you deserve.
 To speak with an attorney, please contact The Slocum Firm at 877-410-2341 or click the button below.